sparsetech/pine/README.md

 - `toTree: Future[tree.Node]` Populates the view and returns its tree as a snapshot
 - `toHtml: Future[String]` Same as `toTree`, but returns snapshot as HTML
 - `toDom: Future[dom.Node]` Only available in Scala.js; populates the view and registers event handlers, returns a node that can be inserted into the body of the DOM

+## IntelliJ support
+When loading the example project in IntelliJ, some references in the `shared` module may not be resolved properly.
+This happens because IntelliJ doesn't add a dependency from platform-specific modules (i.e. `jvm` and `js`) to the `shared` module.

+To fix this, please go to `File -> Project Structure... -> Modules -> example-Sources -> Dependencies`.
+Then, add a module dependency to `exampleJVM` and `exampleJS`.

 ## Links
 * [ScalaDoc](https://www.javadoc.io/doc/pl.metastack/metaweb_2.11/)